RichardPinewood/ZethiraHD/README.md

 But you can still run the project locally you just need to create the following has i say say bellow :

-I hided the file server.js due to vulnerability concerns,it is were i store the password to my databse,in the backend you just need to create the file again...
+I hided the file server.js due to vulnerability concerns,it is were i store the password to my databse,in the backend you just need to create the file agaig here it is the code :

 const express = require("express");